raolivei/docker_monitoring_nodejs_app/README.md

 ### cAdvisor:
-- cadvisor is configured to collect metrics from all containers and store them on prometheus database
+- cadvisor is configured to collect metrics from all containers and store them on prometheus database.
+- cadvisor metrics can be seen in Grafana dashboard.
+- cadvisor service uses port 8080 but it is mapped to port 7070 on the docker Host.
+- To access cadvisor, simply go to `localhost:7070`

 ### Grafana: